With Medijump you can browse 3 facilities offering 10 different types of Cosmetology procedures in Tunisia.

 My 12 year old daughter Lina has had surgery Pancreas tumorHeavy Operation which went very wellI thank all the staff of the Pasteur clinic for their hospitality and their hygiene ...I thank the doctors who attended the operation and in particular the surgeonAYADI Sofiene who accompanied us from the start for his professionalism as well as DR Walid Miraoui.
 The discovery of this tumor is done in a very short time a week to manage allThe support of Surgeon Ayadi Sofiene was really perfect as a parent we were reassured and above all in confidence.And especially I thank them for the moral support of My Daughter Lina who kept the smile until the end and who It is found in Total confidenceThank you so much for saving our childMr er Mrs Saidani

-Aesthetica Tour, can be found in Boulevard Mohamed Bouazizi, Tunis, Tunisia and offers its patients Laser Tattoo Removal procedures as well as 42 other procedures, across 9 different procedure categories.
-At present, there is no pricing information for Laser Tattoo Removal procedures at Aesthetica Tour.
-The pricing information is quite specialised, so it's only available on request, and the average price is around $81.
-The lead specialist at the Hospital will be carrying out all the treatments, and Aesthetica Tour is not accredited by any recognised accreditations institutions.
+Aesthetica Tour, located in Boulevard Mohamed Bouazizi, Tunis, Tunisia offers patients Laser Tattoo Removal procedures among its total of 42 available procedures, across 9 different specialties.
+Currently, there's no pricing information for Laser Tattoo Removal procedures at Aesthetica Tour, as all prices are available on request only, whilst the national average price is approximately $81.
+All procedures and treatments are undertaken by the lead specialist at the Hospital, and they are not accredited by any recognized accreditations institutes

 At Medijump, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?